osgi/osgi.enroute.site/_appnotes/resolving.md

 ## Who Wants to Provide That Gibberish???

-Clearly, an `Export-Package: com.example.pe` is a bit easier to read than the corresponding capability, let alone the filter in the requirement, especially when the versions are taken into accountthe filters become quite unreadable.
+Clearly, an `Export-Package: com.example.pe` is a bit easier to read than the corresponding capability, let alone the filter in the requirement, especially when the versions are taken into account the filters become quite unreadable.
 Clearly, if this had to be maintained by human developers than a model like Maven would be far superior.
 Fortunately, almost all of the metadata that is needed to make this work does not require any extra work from the developer.
-For example, the `bnd` tool that is available in Maven, Gradle, Eclipse, Intellij and others can easily analyze a JAR file and automatically generate the requirements and capabilities.
+For example, the `bnd` tool that is available in Maven, Gradle, Eclipse, Intellij and others can easily analyse a JAR file and automatically generate the requirements and capabilities.

 In certain cases it is necessary to provide requirements and capabilities that bnd cannot infer but then it the [Manifest annotations](http://bnd.bndtools.org/chapters/230-manifest-annotations.html) support in bnd can be used to define an annotation that will add parameterised requirements to the resource.

-Really, when you use bndtools none of this gibberish is visible to normal developers unless they have a special case.
+Really, when you use Bndtools none of this gibberish is visible to normal developers unless they have a special case.
 The gibberish is left to the tools to process this.

 ## How to Write Resolvable Bundles

 For a bundle to be a good citizen in a resolution it suffices to follow the standard rules of good software engineering.
 However, since there is so much software out there that does not follow these rules, a short summary.

 * **Minimise Dependencies** – Every dependency has a cost.
 Always consider if all dependencies are _really_ necessary.
 Although a dependency can provide a short term gain for the coder, it will have consequences for the later stages in the development process.
 Perfect bundles are bundles that have no dependencies.
-Unfortunaly they are also then useless.
+Unfortunately they are also then useless.
 Therefore, a developer must alway be aware of this trade off.
 * **API Driven** – Always, always, always separate API and implementation.
 A lot of developers avoid the overhead of developing an API when they consider the (initial) problem too simple to do the effort of a separate API.
 The author of this App note is one of them but he never ever did not regret this.
 Usually he spent a lot of extra effort to add an API afterwards.
 * **Service Oriented** – The best dependencies are service oriented dependencies.
 Services make the coupling between modules explicit and allow different implementations to provide the same service.
 For example, in OSGi enRoute there is a simple DTOs service that handles type conversions and JSON parsing/generating.
 In projects where I see the use of Jackson it always seems to cause a mess of requirements.
 * **Package Imports** – A bundle can require other bundles (the Maven model) or it can import packages from other bundles.
 The best imported packages are the ones used for services since they are _specification only_.
 Second best are _libraries_.
 Library packages have no internal state nor use statics.
-Importing implementation packages for convenience is usally deemed bad practice because it often indicates that the decompositon in bundles is not optimal.
+Importing implementation packages for convenience is usually deemed bad practice because it often indicates that the decomposition in bundles is not optimal.
 * **Import the Exports** – If a package is exported **and** used inside the same bundle then the exported package should also be imported.
 This allows the resolver more leeway.

 To see the requirements and capabilities of a bundle Bndtools has a special `Resolution` view.
 This shows the requirements and capabilities of a selected JAR file or a bnd.bnd file.
 This view uses a number of icons to represent the requirements/capabilities.
 You can hover over them to see further details.